Application & Deadlines for Fall 2024 & Spring 2025

 What if my faculty reader is not available to meet with me in this time frame or hasn’t responded?

 Keep a record of your emails that you have tried and keep trying.
 Meeting with them anytime during the semester will still be valuable in the writing and feedback process.
+If you haven't heard from them after many attempts, please let our DUS know.

 What other resources are available to help me with my writing?